fluxcd/flux2/rfcs/xxxx-advanced-support-for-short-lived-cryptographic-material/README.md

 acquire short-lived cryptographic material from the infrastructure, allowing the ownership of the signing keys to remain with the infrastructure rather than with the application.
-From this RFC's perspective, Flux is the application, and whatever SPIFFE runtime the user has deployed is the infrastructure.
+From this RFC's perspective Flux is the application, and whatever SPIFFE runtime the user has deployed is the infrastructure.
 There are both free (SPIRE) and commercial options available for a SPIFFE runtime.